lucascamacho/coevo_mut_antag/README.md

 - Output: figures, pdf's, graphs, etc. All the visual results of my project are here
 - Manuscript: the RMarkdown files that compose my master's dissertation.

+### Tutorial and guides

+To improve the understanding of the coevolutionary model and the simulations, i prepare a small guides and tutorials to help people know how my model and code works.
+You will find a guide to my model and R code in the main page of this repository and some tutorials together with some scripts in R/scripts folder.
+I hope this guide helps people that are interested in some level in my work and my results. also, and equally importante, i hope this guides and tutorials will increase the understanding about what i've been doing.
+Please, let me know if these tutorials and guides are useful or has some erros or inconsistencies sending me an [email](emailto: lucas.camacho@usp.br).
+Check below the lists of guides and tutorials available:

+- [Guide_coevo_mut_antag](): Guide showing my project basic ideas, my model and how do i implement it on R. These guides ends in a single plot showing the average species traits changing in time.

 ### Running my simulations

 Some parts of my script depends on R packages that must be previous installed (see the used packages list below) and my